tlima-daitan/pr_approver_test/Readme.md

-PR Auto Approver
+PR Approver Action

-A Github Action to automatically approve PRs according to a given label.
+A Github action to auto-approve PRs based on labels.

-Usage